 If you hear the number of remaining minutes on your card you have won the “ICE phone line lottery” and the dialed phone number will ring.
 Often International circuits are busy and you will have to try again a number of times.

 The Guacamaya Lodge and Las Brisas in Playa Junquillal have free WiFi and other Larger Hotels and Internet cafes around Costa Rica can rent you time on Internet connected computers.
 Some can also supply a connection for your laptop.
 Also, much like a phone card, you can purchase an “Internet PREPAGO” card (prepaid for 5, 10 or 15 hours online) at the RACSA headquarters in San Jose, Fischel and Catedral drugstores, in the Banco Nacional de Costa Rica office in San José, in the Automercados, IFSA-Kodak and the Perimercados.
-Locally, I have found the cards at the Kion grocery store service desk in Santa Cruz and the Mini Super Junquillal.
-These cards are now difficult to find.
+Locally, in the past I have found the cards at the Kion grocery store service desk in Santa Cruz and the Mini Super Junquillal.
+These cards are now very difficult to find.
 Using this card’s temporary account and password, you can dial up using 1134 or racsa local dial in numbers with nearly any phone line in the country.
 If a new card’s account does not work, first double check your data entry.
 That being correct, you might have to call the phone number on the card to have the card reactivated.
 If an old card’s account gives an incorrect password error you might have just run out of time.

 Las Brisas del Mar beachfront vacation condo in Playa Junquillal, Guanacaste, Costa Rica !